Identification and Mitigation of Conducting Package Losses for Quantum Superconducting Devices

-Fig. \ref{fig:cu_nohole_all5} shows a log-log plot of the fitted $Q_i$ versus stored average photon number from the first measurement of the resonators in Cu$\blacksquare$ package.
-For R1, a weak increase in $Q_i$ with increasing power was observed with a maximum $Q_{i,m} \simeq 2 \times 10^6$.
-As $w$ and $g$ of the resonators increase, the observed power dependence decreases and $Q_{i,m}$ decreases to $Q_{i,m} = 10^5$ for resonator R5.
 The focus of this paper is to determine the physical mechanism responsible for the limitations on $Q_{i,m}$.
-These limitations are not consistent with losses at the interfaces near the resonator since $Q_{i,m}$ decreases with an increase in $g$ and $w$.\cite{surface-woods} Instead, loss farther from the resonator was thought to be the source.
+These limitations are not consistent with losses at the interfaces near the resonator because $Q_{i,m}$ decreases with an increase in $g$ and $w$.\cite{surface-woods} Instead, loss farther from the resonator was thought to be the source.
 Since normal metal conductors were underneath and surrounded the resonator chip, our conjecture was that Ohmic dissipation from these normal metal components limited $Q_{i,m}$.

 To examine this hypothesis, we modified the package and remeasured the same resonator chip.
-First, a 4.2 mm $\times$ 4.2 mm wide hole that was 2.5 mm deep was milled out of the bottom of the Cu package where the chip resided.
-To adhere the device, glue was added to two corners of the chip and along the sides (see purple regions in Fig.~\ref{fig:hfss_setup}(a)).
-With these modifications (denoted $\text{Cu}\square$), all of the $Q_{i,m}$'s improved, especially for R5 which demonstrated over a factor of 20 improvement (see Fig. \ref{fig:max_qi_all5}).
-In addition, there was no longer a strong correlation between $Q_{i,m}$ to $w$ and $g$ of the resonators.
+First, a 4.2 mm $\times$ 4.2 mm wide hole that was 2.5 mm deep was milled out of the bottom of the Cu package where the chip resided.\cite{lienhard2019microwave} To adhere the device, glue was added to two corners of the chip and along the sides (see purple regions in Fig.~\ref{fig:hfss_setup}(a)).
+With these modifications (denoted $\text{Cu}\square$), all of the $Q_{i,m}$'s improved, especially for R5 which exhibited over a factor of 20 improvement (see Fig. \ref{fig:max_qi_all5}).
+In addition, there was no longer a strong correlation of $Q_{i,m}$ to $w$ and $g$ of the resonators.

 To determine whether the $Q_{i,m}$'s could be improved further, two packages with overall the same geometry were manufactured from aluminum 6063 and used to measure the same resonator chip.
 One of them had no hole (Al$\blacksquare$) and one had a hole (Al$\square$).
 Similar to the Cu$\square$ case, a smaller amount of glue was applied underneath or on the perimeter of the chip for both Al packages.
 Also, the Cu PCB, which was glued with a silver epoxy\footnote{CircuitWorks: CW2400} to the Al package, was trimmed and cut into two pieces so that it was only within close proximity to the side of the chip with the input and output SMA launchers (see Fig.\ref{fig:hfss_setup}(b) and supplemental material).
 While the $Q_{i,m}$'s for the Al$\blacksquare$ showed an overall increase over the $Q_{i,m}$'s measured in Cu$\blacksquare$, an increase in the loss with resonator size from R2 to R5 was still observed.
 The data in the Al$\square$ package had similar $Q_{i,m}$'s as measured for Cu$\square$.
 Next, we discuss a model and the use of microwave finite element simulations to identify the observed sources of loss in our package.